OSC provides an isolated and custom R environment for each classroom project that requires Rstudio. The interface can be accessed at

 PI can store and share materials like data, scripts, etc, and R packages with the class.
 We will set up a project space for the project ID of the course.
 This project space will be created under

 /fs/ess/project_ID.
-Once the project space is ready, please create a folder with the
+Once the project space is ready, please login to Owens or Pitzer as PI account of the classroom project.
+Run the following script with the

-course_ID and then two subfolders 1) Rpkgs 2) materials, e.g.
+course_ID under the project space and then two subfolders 1) Rpkgs 2) materials under it.

 Shared R packages